Blind to Position, Biased in Language: Probing Mid-Layer Representational Bias in Vision-Language Encoders for Zero-Shot Language-Grounded Spatial Understanding: Supplementary Zero-shot RIS Results

-\paragraph{Grad-CAM.} When compared to Grad-CAM~\citep{selvaraju2016grad}, which is often applied in several zero-shot RIS approaches~\citep{subramanian2022reclip, wang2025iterprime, lee2023weakly}, Figure~\ref{fig:gradcam_full} demonstrates that our \texttt{CoMap} can provide better spatial cues for a primary object from a referring expression.
-Furthermore, our \textsc{CoPatch} (using \texttt{CoMap}) takes less inference time than IteRPrimE, which uses Grad-CAM, as shown in Table~\ref{tab:time} while achieving better IoU performance.
+When compared to Grad-CAM~\cite{selvaraju2016grad}, which is often applied in several zero-shot RIS approaches~\cite{subramanian2022reclip, wang2025iterprime, lee2023weakly}, \cref{fig:gradcam_full} demonstrates that our \texttt{P-Map} can provide better spatial cues for a primary object from a referring expression.
+Furthermore, our \ours (using \texttt{P-Map}) takes less inference time than IteRPrimE, which uses Grad-CAM, as shown in \cref{tab:time} while achieving better IoU performance.